jrroosevelt/VS2PCG/Formats.md

 The following is a list of formats that haven't been officially released by Upper Deck Entertainment, but have been created for use in community events (such as Build Phase League or Quarantine Cup tournaments).

 ## Modern Format (community-sourced multiverse)
 The community has come up with a multiverse variant that attempts to fix some of the non-fun cards and interactions.
+For information on previous iterations of this format, refer to [https://www.reddit.com/r/VS2PCG/wiki/modern_format_archive](https://www.reddit.com/r/VS2PCG/wiki/modern_format_archive)

 ### Iteration 2
 *Effective October 2021 - ?*